Skip to main content

 Select a language model (LLM)

-After selecting a model, you can adjust various parameters such as temperature, and the number of input and output tokens.
+After you select a model, you can adjust parameters such as temperature and token limits where the model supports them.

 Data sources